sagnolkamdem/docto-patient/README.md

-# CodeTabiblibFrontendWebProV1Angular
+# Tabiblib Pro

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.10.

+## Docker Environment

+Run `make up` pour lancer le container de developpement.
+Navigate to `http://localhost:6003/`.
+The application will automatically reload if you change any of the source files.

+Run `make down` pour stopper le serveur.

+Run `make i` si vous n'avez pas encore Docker sur votre machine afin de demarrer le serveur nativement.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:6003/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding